The InCountry Data Residency for Salesforce package lets you configure the required data regulation policies for different Salesforce objects.

 Data regulation policies

-The InCountry for Salesforce app supports the three data regulation policies, as follows:
+The InCountry Data Residency for Salesforce package supports the three data regulation policies, as follows:

 |Restriction||Regulated data is stored within the origin country, but can leave it in some cases when it is read.
 Data is saved to the InCountry platform.
 Data requests from Salesforce in the non-origin country are made to the REST API of InCountry’s Point-of-Presence in the origin country.
 Regulated data is not saved to the Salesforce.|